Dental Implants Perth WA

 Unlike dental bridges, dental implant treatment replaces the whole tooth.
 The dental implant replaces the tooth root and the dental crown, bridge or denture replaces the crown of your tooth.
 The benefit of dental implants is that by replacing the tooth root you are providing stimulation for your jawbone which prevents it from shrinking.

-Additionally, before implant dentistry treatment it is necessary to ensure you oral health is otherwise in good condition.
+Additionally, before implant dentistry treatment it is necessary to ensure your oral health is otherwise in good condition.
 If not any problem will have to be treated prior to dental implant treatment.

 Dental implant procedure